idbrii/notes/_posts/2017-05-08-vim_plugin.md

 # Creating mappings for your plugin

-## Exposing your mappings in a user-friendly way
+## Give power to the people

+Let your users control whether mappings are defined and help them define their own.

 * Always wrap mappings in regular buffers with `no_plugin_maps` and `wubwub_no_mappings`: